GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 1. Create a custom VPC network.
 You can also use auto VPC network, make sure there is no conflict with your local network range.

-        gcloud compute networks create vpn-scale-test-cisco --mode custom gcloud compute networks subnets create subnet-1 --network vpn-scale-test-cisco \
+        gcloud compute networks create vpn-scale-test-juniper --mode custom gcloud compute networks subnets create subnet-1 --network vpn-scale-test-juniper \
             --region us-east1 --range 172.16.100.0/24

-1. Create a VPN gateway in the desired region.
+2. Create a VPN gateway in the desired region.
 Normally, this is the region that contains the instances you wish to reach.
-This step creates an unconfigured VPN gateway named `vpn-scale-test-cisco-gw-0` in your VPC network.
+This step creates an unconfigured VPN gateway named `vpn-scale-test-juniper-gw-0` in your VPC network.

-        gcloud compute target-vpn-gateways create vpn-scale-test-cisco-gw-0 \
+        gcloud compute target-vpn-gateways create vpn-scale-test-juniper-gw-0 \
             --network vpn-scale-test-cisco --region us-east1

-1. Reserve a static IP address in the VPC network and region where you created the VPN gateway.
+3. Reserve a static IP address in the VPC network and region where you created the VPN gateway.
 Make a note of the created address for use in future steps.

         gcloud compute --project vpn-guide addresses create --region us-east1 vpn-static-ip

-1. Create a forwarding rule that forwards ESP, IKE and NAT-T traffic toward the Cloud VPN gateway.
+4. Create a forwarding rule that forwards ESP, IKE and NAT-T traffic toward the Cloud VPN gateway.
 Use the static IP address `vpn-static-ip` you reserved earlier.
 This step generates a forwarding rule named `fr-esp`, `fr-udp500`, `fr-udp4500` resp.